Asymptotic behaviors of governing equation of Gauged Sigma model for Heisenberg ferromagnet: Introduction

 \end{teo}

 An interesting phenomena in Theorem \ref{teo 0} is that, by (\ref{1.4}) and (\ref{1.5}), the asymptotic behavior of $b_\beta$ as $\beta \to (2(N-M))^-$ (resp. $\beta \to 2^+$) is of order $\ln(2(N-M) - \beta)$ (resp. $\ln (\beta -2)$).
-Back to problem (\ref{eq 1.1}), a sequence of solutions are constructed with the behaviors as $2\pi\beta \ln |x|+O(1)$ at infinity with a free parameter $\beta\in(2,2(N-M))$. {\it Normally, this type of solutions are called as non-topological solutions,} for instance \cite{ALW,CFL,CL,PT} on non-topological solutions of Chern-Simon equation or systems.
-In particular, for $\beta\in(2, 4)$, the author in \cite[ Chapter 2]{Y1} gave an existence result of (\ref{eq 1.2}) and asserted that the solution converges to a constant at infinity.
-Precisely, our result extend the existence of solutions for (\ref{eq 1.2}) with the free parameter $\beta$ in the range $(2,\, 2(N-M))$ and the uniqueness follows by comparison principle.
+Back to problem (\ref{eq 1.1}), a sequence of solutions are constructed with the behaviors as $-\beta \ln |x|+O(1)$ at infinity with a free parameter $\beta\in(2,2(N-M))$. {\it Normally, this type of solutions are called as non-topological solutions,} for instance \cite{ALW,CFL,CL,PT} on non-topological solutions of Chern-Simon equation or systems.
+In particular, for $\beta\in(2, 4)$, the author in \cite[Chapter 2]{Y1}, see also \cite{Y0}, gave an existence result of (\ref{eq 1.2}) and asserted that the solution converges to a constant at infinity as mentioned by (\ref{aymp 1}).
+Therefore our result extend the existence of solutions for (\ref{eq 1.2}) with the free parameter $\beta$ in the range $(2,\, 2(N-M))$ and the uniqueness follows by comparison principle.

-Our idea for the estimates (\ref{1.4}) and (\ref{1.5}) is to construct suitable super-solution and sub-solutions of (\ref{eq 1.2}), by the uniqueness to see the asymptotic behavior from the super-solutions and sub-solutions.
-These super-solutions and sub-solutions are constructed by adding some suitable constants depending on $\beta$ to the solution of (\ref{eq 1.2}) with $\beta=N-M+1$.
+Our idea for the estimates (\ref{1.4}) and (\ref{1.5}) is to construct suitable super and sub solutions of (\ref{eq 1.2}), by the uniqueness to see the asymptotic behavior from the super and sub solutions.
+These super and sub solutions are constructed by adding some suitable constants depending on $\beta$ to the solution of (\ref{eq 1.2}) with $\beta=N-M+1$.

 The rest of this paper is organized as follows.
-In Section 2, we show some estimates at infinity of the convolution function $\Gamma\ast F$ for function $F$ satisfying $\int_\Omega F=0$ and sketch the proof of the existence in Theorem \ref{teo 0}.
-Section 3 is devoted to the estimates for (\ref{1.4}) and (\ref{1.5}) by constructing super-solutions and sub-solutions.
+In Section 2, we show some estimates at infinity of the convolution function $\Gamma\ast F$ for function $F$ satisfying $\int_{\R^2} Fdx=0$ and sketch the proof of the existence in Theorem \ref{teo 0}.
+Section 3 is devoted to the estimates for (\ref{1.4}) and (\ref{1.5}) by constructing super and subsolutions.